Captain without a ship - Marcos clan mayor at eye of Philippine storm

 President Aquino's father, also called Benigno, was assassinated on his return from exile in 1983 when Ferdinand Marcos was president.
 The Marcos government said it was a lone gunman who broke through security and shot Benigno Aquino dead on the tarmac.

-The corruption-riddled Marcos regime was overthrown three years later by a "people power" revolution, fuelled by Benigno Aquino's death and led by his late wife Corazon.
+The corruption-riddled Marcos regime was overthrown three years later by a "people power" revolution, fuelled by Benigno Aquino's death and led by his late mother Corazon.

 CAPTAIN WITHOUT A SHIP